 ** Do not resume wearing a contact lens in the operated eye, even if your vision is blurry.

-You will instinctively want to rub your eye but don’t.
+You will instinctively want to rub your eye, but don’t.
 Rubbing your eye could dislodge the flap, requiring further treatment.

-You may experience sensitivity to light, glare, starbursts, or haloes around lights.
+You may experience sensitivity to light, glare, starbursts, or halos around lights.
 The whites of your eye may look red or bloodshot as well.
 These symptoms should improve considerably within the first few days after surgery.

 You should plan on taking a few days off from work until these symptoms subside.
-You should contact your doctor immediately and not wait for your scheduled visit, if you experience severe pain, or if your vision or other symptoms get worse instead of better.
+You should contact your doctor immediately and not wait for your scheduled visit if you experience severe pain, or if your vision or other symptoms get worse instead of better.

 At the first postoperative visit, your LASIK specialist in Dubai will remove the eye shield, test your vision, and examine your eye.

 You should wait for one to three days following surgery before beginning any non-contact sports.
 Additionally, consider the amount of activity required, how you feel, and your doctor’s instructions.

 To help prevent infection, you may need to wait for up to two weeks after surgery or until your ophthalmologist advises you before using lotions, creams, or makeup around the eye.
 Your doctor may advise you to continue cleaning your eyelashes for a period of time after surgery.